janaagaard75/azure-functions-typescript/README.md

     yarn start

+Run the tests.
+The TypeScript code is compiled on the fly when running the tests, so it is not necessary to build the code first.

+    yest test

 Build the solution.
 This compiles the TypeScript files in the `src` folder into the JavaScript in the `dist` folder, and copies all `.json` files from `src` to `dist`.

     yarn build